mrfa3i643/Writeups/JUST.v5/Fanous/readme.md

 Welcome to the first challenge of the "Fanous" digital forensics series.
 Your mission is to answer the following questions:

-Q1- What is the volume friendly name associated with the USB flash drive?
+Q1- What is the volume friendly name associated with USB flash drive?

 Q2- Determine the exact time when the USB flash drive was connected to Fanous's computer (HH:MM:SS-DD/MM/YYYY) in UTC